davisstacked/LeahDavisCommentUIExercise/README.md

 So I went with my other idea:

-2. Instead of deleting the comment on button click, I hide it from the DOM instead, creating and changing a **useStateHook** to isDeleting=true.
+2. Instead of deleting the comment on button click, I hide it from the DOM instead, creating and changing a **useState hook** to isDeleting=true.

+Instead of making the comment totally invisible.
+I hid its inner text and made the Comment only 1px high.
+This still gave the Undo button a place to anchor while also matching the desired appearance of the mockup.

 Use setTimeOut to give the user five seconds to undo the delete by toggling !isDeleting.
 I learned that you can't get updated state within a setTimeOut function as it will refer to the old state.